1 - Aggressive Response

 Using acknowledgement as a technique for effective response has several advantages.
 How might your client benefit?

-On this track we discussed responding to the critic.
+In this section, we discussed responding to the critic.
 I find that ineffective response styles manifest in three different ways.
 These are passive response, aggressive response, and passive aggressive response.
 To foster effective response styles we discussed a technique for acknowledgement.

-On the next track we will continue our discussion on effective response styles by focusing on the technique of clouding the critic.
+In the next section, we will continue our discussion on effective response styles by focusing on the technique of clouding the critic.
 As you will see, clouding is done by agreeing in part, agreeing in probability, and agreeing in principle.

 Others who bought this Self-Esteem Course